mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

 TTL debug
 ---------

-If all of this fails, you can still debug your Mirte robot through the TTL interface.
-The easiest way to do this is by using a TTL-USB device and connect to the Mirte.
+If all of this fails, you can still debug your MIRTE robot through the TTL interface.
+The easiest way to do this is by using a TTL-USB device and connect to the MIRTE.
 If you have no clue what this means, you will probably not use this.
 If you do understand, you can search the internet to see how to connect to your SBC.

-Renaming Mirte
+Renaming MIRTE
 ==============

-In some cases it might be useful to rename the unique ID of your Mirte (the XXXXXX part).
+In some cases it might be useful to rename the unique ID of your MIRTE (the XXXXXX part).
 This can be done by changing the linux hostname:

 .. code-block:: bash